cirosantilli/linux-cheat/file-permissions.md

         #g
         #subdirs also get sgid!

-###application
+###Application

 You want many users to colaborate under a single dir.

 You:

-1) create a group for collaboration
+1. create a group for collaboration
-2) create the dir with sticky bit
+1. create the dir with sticky bit
-3) add every user to the group
+1. add every user to the group
-4) make everyone give rwx on files they create
+1. make everyone give rwx on files they create

 This way, only the group can work under the dir, and they all can access each other's files

-#files
+#Files

 ##suid and sgid